voi-api/voi-api.github.io/maas-pro.md

 The `beginners mode` is a feature that limits the speed of the vehicle to the zone reduced speed.
 This is a feature that is used to make the scooter more accessible to new users.

-> Its upto the partner to decide if the user reached the minimum number of required rides to be able to start a rental without beginners mode.
+> It is upto the partner to decide if the user reached the minimum number of required rides to be able to start a rental without beginners mode.

 ### Errors